nasa/cumulus/docs/workflow_tasks/discover_granules.md

 A Cumulus [collection](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) object.
 Used to define granule file groupings and granule metadata for discovered files.
 The collection object utilizes the collection type key to generate types in the output object on discovery.

+#### Ignore Files Configuration (`ignoreFilesConfig`)

+The `boolean` property `ignoreFilesConfig` indicates whether or not to ignore the `files` configuration for a collection during granule discovery.
+By default, this property is `false`, meaning that during discovery, a collection's `files` configuration is used to select which files to include in a granule's file list, such that only files with names that match one of the regular expressions specified in the collection's `files` configuration are added to the granule's file list.

+This property supports cases where such file filtering is not desired during the discovery phase.
+By setting this property to `true`, a collection's `files` configuration is ignored, such that _all_ files for a granule are included in a granule's file list.
+That is, no such filtering based on filename occurs as described above.

+Further, this "global" default (i.e., the value at the task level applies to all collections, by default) may be overridden at the collection level for cases where the behavior must differ from the default.

 ## Task Outputs

 This task outputs an assembled array of Cumulus [granule](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects as the payload for the next task, and returns only the expected payload for the next task.